Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Robustness and sample variance

 Several studies have investigated the scale of isotropy in the galaxy distribution. \citet{Mar12} analyzed luminous red galaxies from the SDSS DR7 and found a scale of isotropy at $150\,h^{-1}$ Mpc, while \citet{Sar19} indicated a transition to isotropy at a scale of approximately $200\,h^{-1}$ Mpc for both SDSS photometric and spectroscopic data.
 These findings support the notion that the galaxy distribution in the local Universe is isotropic on scales larger than $200\,h^{-1}$ Mpc, affirming the validity of assuming isotropy on large scales.
 However, considering that the typical physical scales of our fields are below $200\,h^{-1}$ Mpc at the mean redshift of the samples, it is expected that sample variance plays a role in the observed discrepancies.

-Sample variance arises when the small-scale structures across different regions of the universe are not perfectly correlated with each other, leading to variations in the large-scale structures that we observe.
+Sample variance is the statistical uncertainty that arises because measurements are made in a finite volume (or on a finite sky area), so only a limited number of independent modes or regions are observed.
 In order to test this hypothesis, we study the statistical properties of the samples, both foreground and background.
 A visual comparison between the galaxy distribution of G15 (see Fig. \ref{fig:patches5}) and G09 (see Fig. \ref{fig:patches16}) shows no significant difference: for the foreground sample (top panels) both regions show an equivalent amount of large-scale structure, and for the background ones, the only interesting aspect is the overlapping regions that are common in all the fields and are already taken into account in the random catalogues.

-For a more quantitative analysis, we estimate the auto-correlation function for all the fields (black circles) and compare them to the ones derived from individual fields (red circles).
+For a more quantitative analysis, we estimate the angular auto-correlation function for all the fields (black circles) and compare them to the ones derived from individual fields (red circles).
 We repeat the same analysis for both the foreground (see Fig. \ref{fig:ac_fg}) and background samples (see Fig. \ref{fig:ac_bk}).
 The cross-correlation function estimated for each individual field is also plotted as a comparison (grey circles).

 As expected, the auto-correlation function from the whole area displayed the typical smooth shape with no apparent transition between the 1- and 2-halo regimes and is stronger than the cross-correlation function.
 We compared the auto-correlation functions estimated from each individual field and found that the regions had compatible auto-correlation values for separations below 10 arcmin, with the SGP region showing a slightly stronger correlation.
 However, the behaviour of the auto-correlation function for large scales varied between the regions.